Willemstad, Curaçao Cruise Port Guide: Top Things to See & Do

 The Willemstad cruise port in Curaçao features two main docking areas: the Mega Pier and the Mathey Wharf (also known as the Cruise Terminal or Handelskade Terminal).
 The Mega Pier is typically used for larger cruise ships that cannot pass under the Queen Juliana Bridge, while Mathey Wharf accommodates smaller vessels.

-The two are relatively close to each other—within walking distance of downtown Willemstad—so for most cruise visitors, it doesn’t make much of a difference which terminal you use.
+The two are relatively close to each other, within walking distance of downtown Willemstad, so for most cruise visitors, it doesn’t make much of a difference which terminal you use.
+The Curaçao Ports Authority has a handy map showing the cruise port location and things to do nearby in Willemstad.

+Once off the pier, if you hang a right, you’ll enter into one of my all-time favorite cruise terminal areas, Rif Seaport.
+When exploring Curaçao, you’ll likely hear what sounds like a wide array of languages.
+One of the most unique is Papiamentu, a Creole language spoken in Curaçao, Aruba, and Bonaire.
 It’s a fascinating blend of Dutch, Spanish, Portuguese, and English, reflecting the islands’ multicultural history.
-That said, most locals are also fluent in English, so communication is rarely an issue for visitors.
+Most locals are also fluent in English, so communication is rarely an issue for visitors.

 One Papiamentu word you’ll want to take home with you is “dushi.”
-While you certainly wouldn't want to call someone that in America, where it's spelled quite differently and has a very different meaning, in Curaçao, it's a term of endearment.
+While you certainly wouldn’t want to call someone that in America, where it’s spelled quite differently and has a very different meaning, in Curaçao it’s a term of endearment.
+It’s a versatile term that means sweet, nice, good, or even sexy, and you’ll see and hear it everywhere.
+It’s basically Curaçao’s way of saying “all the good things.”

 Willemstad Cruise Port to the City Center

 One thing I love about the Willemstad cruise port is that it’s so close to everything.
-Once you step off the cruise ship and walk down the pier, you’re right in the heart of Curaçao as the city center is conveniently located just half a mile from the cruise port.
-Many of Curaçao’s top sites are also walkable, meaning this is one of those port stops where spending money on an excursion isn't necessary.
+Once you step off the cruise ship and walk down the pier, you’re right in the heart of Curaçao, as the city center is conveniently located just half a mile from the cruise port.

-Uber is unavailable in Willemstad, and public transportation here is pretty limited, so the best ways to get around Curaçao involve walking, taking a taxi, booking an excursion, or hiring a private driver.
+Many of Curaçao’s top sites are also walkable, meaning this is one of those port stops where spending money on an excursion isn’t necessary.
+Cruisers with mobility limitations or who prefer not to walk can enjoy shuttle services provided by some cruise lines or taxis, which are regulated and have set fares.
+Uber is unavailable in Willemstad, and public transportation is pretty limited, so the best ways to get around Curaçao involve walking, taking a taxi, booking an excursion, or hiring a private driver.

 Related: Watch all my Willemstad video content